 If you require and entry visa, you or your agent will be contacted by email to guide you through every step of the visa application process.
 Once you confirmed you offer of admission you will receive this visa pack with clear instructions.
-Due to the limited validity of the entry visa, we will start sending out visa information packs from around the last week of May 2019 onwards.
-The final visa application deadline for September 2020 intake is provisionally set at 5 July 2020.
+Due to the limited validity of the entry visa, we will start sending out visa information packs from around mid-May 2021 onwards.
+The final visa application deadline for September 2021 intake is set at 8 July 2021.

 Who requires a visa?

 - EU/EEA, Switzerland: No entry visa required, no residence permit required.